The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Bukchonae

 Check out this place if you want to stay in a traditional Korean home!
 Unfortunately, it was already booked during my time there.
-But maybe you’ll be luckier!
+But hopefully, you’ll be luckier!
 I hope to stay in a traditional hanok the next time I’m there!

 This place looks so beautiful and has awesome reviews from other travellers!
 It’s worth paying a bit more for the unique Korean experience.

-Things you need To travel in Seoul
+Things you need To travel to Seoul

 T-Money Card